Can I grow mustard at home? Yes! You can grow mustard easily in containers or…

 First thing is that using soil is not the only way to start seeds.
 There are many different mediums to use.
 We will review the most popular ones.

 Seed Starting mixture

-There are many commercially made seeds starting mixtures on the market.
+There are many commercially made soil to start seeds on the market.
 Not all the manufactures list the makeup of their mixture.
 However the most common ingredients include; coconut fiber, peat moss, perlite and some light fertilizer.

 These mixtures are designed to be very light weight with good water retention.
 This is so your young seedlings can easily make it to the surface.
 Young seedlings can devote their energy to growing and not fighting the soil.

 Seed starting mixtures are easy to get, and easy to use.
 Make sure you follow the instructions on the bag.
 Many recommend that you pre soak the mixtures to help the water remain even while starting your seeds.